Discovering Symmetry Groups with Flow Matching: Preliminaries

-The exponential map $\exp: \mathfrak{g} \to G$ defines the relationship between the Lie algebra and the Lie group.
+The exponential map $\exp\colon \mathfrak{g} \to G$ maps the Lie algebra to the Lie group.
 For matrix Lie groups, which we consider exclusively in this work, the exponential map is the matrix exponential $\exp(A) = \sum_{k=0}^{\infty}\frac{A^k}{k!}$.
-If the exponential map is surjective, we can restrict its domain and define the logarithm map $\log: G \supset U \to \mathfrak{g}$ for the neighborhood $U$ around the identity such that $\exp(\log(g)) = g, \forall g \in U$.
-Note that any Lie algebra element $A$ can be written as a linear combination of the Lie algebra basis, and the group element $\exp(A)$ is generated by exponentiating the linear combination.
-This allows us to generate the entire connected component of the Lie group using the Lie algebra, and thus the Lie algebra basis $L_i \in \mathfrak{g}$ is also called the (infinitesimal) generators of the Lie group.
+If the exponential map is surjective, we can restrict its domain and define the logarithm map $\log\colon G \supset U \to \mathfrak{g}$ for the neighborhood $U$ around the identity such that $\exp(\log(g)) = g$ for $g \in U$.
+Note that any Lie algebra element $A$ can be written as a linear combination of the Lie algebra basis.
+This allows us to generate the entire connected component of the identity in the Lie group using the Lie algebra, and thus the Lie algebra basis $L_i \in \mathfrak{g}$ is also called the (infinitesimal) generators of the Lie group.

-\paragraph{Flow Matching.} Flow Matching (FM) \citep{lipman2023flow, liu2022flow, albergo2023stochastic} is a scalable method for training continuous normalizing flows.
+\paragraph{Flow Matching.} Flow Matching (FM) \citep{lipman2023flow, liu2023flow, albergo2025stochastic} is a scalable method for training continuous normalizing flows.
 The goal is to transport samples $x_0 \sim p_0$ drawn from a prior (e.g., Gaussian noise) to data samples $x_1 \sim p_1$.
-This transport is described by a time-dependent \emph{flow} \footnote{$\psi_t$ is technically an evolution operator arising from a time-dependent vector field; we follow standard terminology in the flow matching literature and use the term flow.}, a family of maps $\psi_t : \mathbb{R}^D \to \mathbb{R}^D$ for $t \in [0,1]$, where $\psi_t := \psi(t, x)$ and $\psi_0(x_0)=x_0$ and $\psi_1(x_0)\approx x_1$.
-This flow is defined through the ODE $\frac{\mathrm{d}}{\mathrm{d}t}\psi_t(x) = u_t(\psi_t(x))$, where $u_t$ is a time-dependent velocity field governing the dynamics.
-To construct a training signal, FM interpolates between $x_0$ and $x_1$ over time, e.g., through the straight-line interpolation
+This transport is described by a time-dependent flow map\footnote{$\psi_t$ is technically an evolution operator arising from a time-dependent vector field; we follow standard terminology in the flow matching literature and use the term flow.} $\psi_t \colon \mathbb{R}^D \to \mathbb{R}^D$ for $t \in [0,1]$, where $\psi_t = \psi(t, x)$ and $\psi_0(x_0)=x_0$ and $\psi_1(x_0)\approx x_1$.
+This map is defined through the ODE $\frac{\mathrm{d}}{\mathrm{d}t}\psi_t(x) = u_t(\psi_t(x))$, where $u_t$ is a time-dependent velocity field governing the dynamics.
+To construct a training signal, FM interpolates between $x_0$ and $x_1$ over time, most commonly by way of a straight-line interpolation

 defining a stochastic process $\{x_t\}$, also referred to as a \textit{probability path}.